 We populate as near as the definitions require as possible.

 You find below our mappings using XPath notation.

 abstract => abstract author => name[@type="personal"]namePart/given + family + name author[orcid] => name/nameIdentifier[@type=orcid] date => originInfo/dateIssued[@enconding="w3cdtf"] (YYYY-MM-DD) ddc => classification[@authority="ddc"] document type => genre doi => identifier[@type="doi"] essn => relatedItem/identifier[@type="eissn"] issn => relatedItem/identifier[@type="issn"] issue => relatedItem/part/detail[@type="issue"]/number journal => relatedItem/titleInfo/title language => language/languageTerm[@type="code"][@authority="rfc3066"] pages => relatedItem/part/extent[@unit="pages"]/total or start + end publisher => originInfo/publisher title => titleInfo/title volume => relatedItem/part/detail[@type="volume"]

 Note that volume, issue and pages are often not arabic numbers, but may contain other literals.
 Although MODS does provide fields for declarations like No., Vol. or p. we do not use this, because our datasources don’t.

-Additionally we ship the language as ISO-639-1 determined by langdetect.
+We ship the language as rfc3066 determined by langdetect.
 We ship the language if both conditions are satisfied:

 - The abstract has a length of at least 256 letters (including whitespaces)